 What is the Lake Host Program and why do we have it?

 The Lake Host™ Program is a courtesy boat inspection program sponsored by the non-for-profit organization NH LAKES in cooperation with the SLA.
-This nationally-recognized aquatic invasive species education and prevention program aims is to prevent the introduction and spread of invasive aquatic plants and animals such as Eurasian milfoil and Chinese mystery snails into Spofford Lake.
+This nationally recognized aquatic invasive species education and prevention program aims is to prevent the introduction and spread of invasive aquatic plants and animals such as Eurasian milfoil and Chinese mystery snails into Spofford Lake.
 Milfoil has been found in nearly 80 of New Hampshire’s 1,000 lakes as well as other bodies of water.
-As of 2020, Spofford Lake gratefully remains clear of any invasive species as a result of this program
+As of 2020, Spofford Lake gratefully remains clear of any invasive species thanks to this program